hummingbot/hummingbot/documentation/docs/exchanges/index.md

     Hummingbot connects to both centralized and decentralized exchanges.
 Centralized exchanges require users to enter API keys, while decentralized exchanges require users to connect their wallets to the underlying blockchain [protocols](/protocols).

 In the future, Hummingbot aims to extend support to other exchange and asset types.
 Developers interested in forking Hummingbot to support other types of exchanges can discuss with the community on the **#dev** channels in the Hummingbot Discord.

+## Status

+Connectors may vary in quality.
+The CoinAlpha QA team keeps a rough indicator of each connector's working status:

+* <span style="color:green; font-size:20px">⬤</span> Connector appears to be working properly.
+* <span style="color:yellow; font-size:20px">⬤</span> Connector has one or more reported issues.
+Search for [outstanding issues](https://github.com/CoinAlpha/hummingbot/issues) related to this exchange.
+* <span style="color:red; font-size:20px">⬤</span> Connector does not seem to work.

+## Maintainer

+Coming soon.

+## List of exchanges

 ### `spot`